 Dr. Buttlaire is a graduate from the University of California, Irvine’s Paul Merage School of Business with a Master of Business Administration with a concentration in Health Care Management, Finance, and Marketing.
 Dr. Buttlaire also graduated from the California Institute of Integral Studies with a Ph.D. in Clinical Psychology.
 Additionally, Dr. Buttlaire holds a Master of Arts in Counseling Psychology from California State University, Humboldt, and a Bachelor of Arts in Psychology and Political Science from the University of Colorado.

-An Update On Innovative New Payer Programs At The Association For Behavioral Health & Wellness & CVS Health/Aetna: A Roundtable
+Innovative New Payer Programs: Featuring CVS Health/Aetna & The Association For Behavioral Health & Wellness

 Debbie Witchey, MHA